^

 Interactions with other drugs

-In the instructions to the drug it is noted that no interaction of Tavamin with other drugs has been detected.
-However, it should be borne in mind that the sulfur-containing amino acid taurine present in the composition of this agent is able to enhance the action of cardiac glycosides on the change in the force of the heart contractions.
+The instructions for the drug note that no interactions between Tavamin and other drugs have been identified.
+However, it should be taken into account that the sulfur-containing amino acid taurine, present in the composition of this drug, can enhance the effect of cardiac glycosides on changes in the strength of heart contractions.

-In addition, taurine increases the effect of drugs that lower blood cholesterol levels, anticoagulant (blood clotting lowering) drugs, as well as drugs used to reduce high blood pressure and elevated blood sugar.
+In addition, taurine enhances the effect of drugs that lower blood cholesterol levels, anticoagulants (reducing blood clotting), as well as drugs used to lower high blood pressure and high blood sugar levels.

 Storage conditions

-The drug should be stored in a place protected from light and moisture, at a temperature of no higher than + 25 ° C.
+The drug should be stored in a place protected from light and moisture, at a temperature not exceeding +25°C.

 Shelf life